pollyweb-org/pollyweb-docs/4 ⚙️ Solution/70 🌳 Ambient/74 💍 Brand Userables/03 💍📱 Userable senior user.md

-💍 Userable find my phone FAQ
+💍 Userables for confused senior user FAQ
 ===

-1. **How can users find their phone with their Userable?**
+1. **How can a confused senior user leverage their Userables?**

     Consider a scenario where a senior person is returning home alone and accidentally leaves their bag 👜 on a taxi 🚖, with the home keys and the phone inside in silent mode.
     * Because the phone is in silent mode, its useless to call the phone.